quintilesims/layer0/README.md

 ## Flow
 Flow is a bash script that automates common workflows when developing with Layer0.
-This tool requires to have an environment variable `LAYER0_PREFIX` set to the name of you Layer0 instance, or that the `-p <prefix>` flag is used with any command.
+This tool requires that the environment variable `LAYER0_PREFIX` is set to the name of you Layer0 instance, or that the `-p <prefix>` flag is used with any command.

 #### Common Functions